ansys/pyhps/doc/source/examples/ex_python_pyansys_cantilever.rst

      - Number of lowest eigenfrequencies to calculate
    * - ``-f``, ``--target-frequency``
      - ``--target-frequency=100.0``
-     - Frequency [Hz] to target for the lowest cantilever mode
+     - Frequency in Hertz to target for the lowest cantilever mode
    * - ``-s``, ``--split-tasks``
      - ``--split-tasks``
      - Split each step into a different task

-Furthermore, it defines the following HPS parameters that are accessible via the HPS web interface:
+The example defines HPS parameters that are accessible via the HPS web interface:

 .. list-table::
    :header-rows: 1